Runner-focused recovery image used for cryotherapy and post-run recovery content

 • your studio visit bundles other useful recovery tools

-That is a narrower case than most cryotherapy marketing suggests, but it is a real one.
+This is a narrower case than most cryotherapy marketing suggests.

 When It Is Probably Not Worth The Money